 • Joe Lstiburek, Building Science Corporation, will discuss the impossibility of meeting ASHRAE Standard 62.2-2013 ventilation requirements in multifamily buildings that are also constructed to LEED compartmentalization requirements or the currently proposed ASHRAE Standard 62.2-2014 (out for public review) compartmentalization requirements unless balanced ventilation approaches are used.
 Joe will present various balanced ventilation options that meet the ventilation requirements and various air sealing compartmentalization options that meet the current and proposed compartmentalization requirements.

 High Performance Enclosure Strategies: Part II, New Construction

-Description: The webinar is the second in the series on designing and constructing high performance building enclosures, and will focus on effective strategies to address moisture and thermal needs.
+The webinar, held on Aug.
+13, 2014, was the second in the series on designing and constructing high performance building enclosures, and focused on effective strategies to address moisture and thermal needs.
+View the presentations.

 Retrofitting Central Space Conditioning Strategies for Multifamily Buildings

 The webinar, held on July 16, 2014, focused on improving the performance of central space conditioning systems in multifamily buildings.
 Presenters discussed hydronic heating strategies and the evaluation of thermostatically controlled radiator valves (TRVs).
 View the presentations.

 The webinar, held on June 25, 2014, focused on specific Building America projects that highlight real-world examples of deep energy retrofits (DER) that are meeting with technical and market success.
 Presenters focused on technical strategies, modeled and actual performance results, and project costs.
 View the presentations.

 High Performance Building Enclosures: Part I, Existing Homes

 This webinar, held on May 21, 2014, focused on specific Building America projects that have implemented technical solutions to retrofit building enclosures to reduce energy use and improve durability.
 View the presentations and the recorded webinar.